-The church was organized in 1899 and this building built in 1926.
-It was relocated in 1953 to a spot on high ground, nearly eight miles north-northeast of Elbowoods, to escape the rising waters of Lake Sakakawea.
+The church was organized in 1899 and this building was erected in Elbowoods in 1926.
+It was relocated in 1953 to a spot on high ground, nearly eight miles north-northeast of Elbowoods, to escape the rising waters of Lake Sakakawea behind the newly constructed Garrison Dam.
 It is just off ND 1804, about fourteen miles west of Roseglen, and it is one of a number of structures which were relocated from Elbowoods.

 The state historical society has a photo of five young girls standing on the steps of this church in the twenties to forties era here.

 This church was featured in our book, Churches of the High Plains.

 Charles Hall, an Englishman with a thirst for spreading the gospel, set out for so-called Indian country in 1874.
 He married his first wife, Emma Calhoun, who died a few years later, then remarried Susan Webb, the namesake of this church.
 The late Reverend Harold Case wrote a book called “100 years at Fort Berthold” in 1977 which tells the story of Elbowoods.
 Charles Hall died in 1940.

 Looking out on the cemetery from the bell tower.